The-Lovebugs/Glapped/README.md

 ![Listings](https://i.imgur.com/iKc9gtx.png)
 The Admin panel can be found at ```<hosted url>/admin/```

-In order to use an admin accuont, first create a super user via commandline.
+In order to use an admin account, first create a super user via commandline.
 This can be done by performing the command -

 ```bash
   python manage.py createsuperuser